 5.20 Pre-birth Child Protection Procedure

-This chapter was reviewed and revised for the March 2015 edition of the manual.
+This chapter was reviewed and revised in October 2020.

 UK Law does not legislate for the rights of the unborn baby.
 In some circumstances, agencies or individuals are able to anticipate the likelihood of Significant Harm with regard to an expected baby.